ericdoi/ericdoi.github.io/_posts/2020-10-03-book-notes-earn-wyrw.markdown

 The first one I'll just keep in my personal Evernote, but the last two I intend to do publicly on this blog as a commitment mechanism.

-### Choose one action that you can take immediately to improve your career/income
+**Choose one action that you can take immediately to improve your career/income.**

 Without going into my own specifics, I think in general some form of negotiation is a good choice.
 Negotiation for role changes, raises, promotions, new job compensation, etc. is high-ROI and fast-acting.
 I don't do it nearly as much as I think I should.

-### Identify the biggest single opportunity for you in your job or industry today.
+**Identify the biggest single opportunity for you in your job or industry today.**

 Honestly, I've given this some fair amount of thought and I still don't have an answer.
 Instead I resolved to keep more up-to-date about industry trends and keep thinking about it.

-### Pick one area where you’ll take initiative to improve your work and increase your income.
+**Pick one area where you’ll take initiative to improve your work and increase your income.**

 The book/paper/blog reading discipline mentioned above covers this one.

+# Conclusion
+The content is rather simple and the book is not particularly well-organized.
+However, engaging seriously with the book and especially its action exercises has led me to some useful insights and may lead to big breakthroughs in my career over the long run.
+It feels a lot like with fitness: I know that diet and exercise are the way to be healthy, but the problem is not a lack of knowledge but rather a lack of action.
+Definitely found the book worth a read.

 # Notes